Xavier McDonald

 Best Fit

-A spread offense that values vertical passing and allows receivers to win in one-on-one situations on the outside would be an ideal fit.
-A program with a strong strength and conditioning and nutrition program is essential to maximize his physical development.
-His commitment to James Madison, a program known for developing talent, fits this profile.
+A spread offense that emphasizes vertical passing and allows him to utilize his ball-winning skills on the outside would be an ideal fit.
+A program with a strong strength and conditioning and nutrition program will be crucial for his physical development and long-term success.

 Player Comparison